arminwrobel/hiring-challenges/fullstack-engineer/README.md

 of **1 week** max.

 Please use C# for your backend service.
 Feel free to use any framework or library.
-Now for the frontend, please use JavaScript (Vanilla JS, React, AngularJS ...).
+Now for the frontend, please use JavaScript or Typescript (Vanilla JS, React, Angular, AngularJS ...).
 We want you to provide a responsive implementation.
 The solution has to work on commonly used browsers.

 # What we expect